Wall Street's rally fades as more CEOs talk about uncertainty because of Trump's trade war

 “Business owners scrambling to figure out their supply chains and exposure to tariffs is more than just a distraction,” according to Brian Jacobsen, chief economist at Annex Wealth Management.
 “It could be an existential threat, especially for smaller businesses that don’t have the scale or resources to have the same supply chain flexibility as larger firms.”

-Helping to keep Wall Street's losses in check was Alphabet, which rose 3.3%.
+Helping to keep lift the market was Alphabet, which rose 1.9%.
 Google's parent company reported late Thursday that its profit soared 50% in the first quarter, more than analysts expected.

 In stock markets abroad, indexes rose modestly across much of Europe following more mixed movements in Asia.
 Tokyo’s Nikkei 225 jumped 1.9%, but stocks in Shanghai slipped 0.1%.